Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 U-553 | Karl Thurmann

-HMS Broadwater - A thoroughly researched website about the history and fate of this ship, one of the escorts of the convoy.
-This link goes directly to the first page of the section describing the battle of SC 48.
-The subsequent pages go on to list the ships lost, their destination and cargoes, as well as the names of all the escort vessels and the attacking U-boats.
-It also has a description of the events surrounding the loss of the ship.
-2 survivors from Erviken had been rescued by Broadwater and were lost when she was torpedoed, though the Norwegian ship is referred to as Ericson.
-The website includes a report on the rescue of survivors, along with several other interesting reports, and a list of names of those who died.
+HMS Broadwater - This link no longer goes to the right place, but I'm leaving it up in case I should find the website again.
+It was a thoroughly researched site about the history and fate of this ship, one of the escorts of the convoy.
+This link went directly to the first page of the section describing the battle of SC 48.
+The subsequent pages went on to list the ships lost, their destination and cargoes, as well as the names of all the escort vessels and the attacking U-boats.
+It also had a description of the events surrounding the loss of the ship.
+2 survivors from Erviken had been rescued by Broadwater and were lost when she was torpedoed, though the Norwegian ship was referred to as Ericson.
+The website included a report on the rescue of survivors, along with several other interesting reports, and a list of names of those who died.

 The Kearney and Convoy SC 48 - The ships involved on all sides (from Encyclopedia of WW II Naval Battles).